cdluminate/robrank/README.md

 With older configurations (such as `4* GTX1080Ti`), most experiments can be finished within 3 days, including adversarial training.

-Memory requirement: `12GB` is required for adversarial training of RN18, Mnas, and IBN.
-In contrast, adversarial training of RN50 requires `24GB`.
+Memory requirement: 12GB video memory is required for adversarial training of RN18, Mnas, and IBN.
+Additionally, adversarial training of RN50 requires 24GB.

 ### 2.3.
 References and Bibtex